Anna in the Tropics: Productions

 The first U.S. national tour starting in September 2004 and ending in February 2005 was a co-production between Dallas Theater Center, Arizona Theatre Company, and Pasadena Playhouse.
 Directed by Richard Hamburger, the cast included Al Espinosa (Juan Julián), Jacqueline Duprey (Conchita), Timothy Paul Perez (Eliades/Palomo), Apollo Dukakis (Santiago), Javi Mulero (Cheché), Adriana Gaviria (Marela), and Karmín Murcelo (Ofelia).

 L.A.
 Theatre Works presented Anna in the Tropics as part of its 2004–2005 season.
 Directed by Jose Luis Valenzuela, the cast included Jimmy Smits, Onahoua Rodriguez, Adriana Sevan, Jonathan Nichols, Winston Rocha, and Herbert Siguenza.

 On September 16, 2005, and translated as Ana en el trópico, the Spanish version opened in Madrid at the Teatro Alcázar and was directed by Nilo Cruz himself.
 The cast included: Luis Fernando Alvés (Palomo/Elíades), Joan Crosas (Santiago), José Pedro Carrión (Cheché), Toni Acosta (Marela), Lolita Flores (Chonchita), Teresa María Rojas (Ofelia), Pablo Duran (Juan Julián), Itziar Arza, Alfonso Ramos and Marian Sanz de Acedo (cigarreras/os).

 The play was presented in the UK at the Hampstead Theatre in London.
 Directed by Indra Rubasingham, it ran from 30 November 2005 to 15 January 2006.
 The cast included Diana Quick, Rachael Stirling and Joseph Mydell.

 Due to the coronavirus pandemic lockdown, Repertory Philippines' production of "Anna in the Tropics" closed on March 13, 2020, after two previews.
 The production was designed and directed by Joey Mendoza.

+The play received a regional production at the Barrington Stage Company in Pittsfield, Massachusetts, running from July 16 to July 30, 2022, on the Boyd-Quinson Stage.
+Directed by Elena Araoz, the production featured a cast including Wilson Jermaine Heredia (Palomo/Elíades), Marina Pires (Conchita), Alex Rodriguez (Juan Julián), Gabriela Saker (Marela), Alexis Cruz (Cheche), Blanca Camacho (Ofelia) and Gilbert Cruz (Santiago).
+Part of the company’s 2022 summer season, the production was noted for its ensemble performances and its exploration of the play’s central themes of desire, tradition, and transformation..